shokace/Not-So-Complicated-Wires/README.md

 Be more like Friend1 and Friend2 and use my beautiful program, and maybe make it better if you'd like?

 -Petar Juric

+By the Huevos, all of this is written with Qt5.
+Compiled with MinGW32.
+Good luck. :D